 Follow along on our 2017 road trip by liking our Facebook Page, following us on Instagram at @FamTravelWriter or joining in on the conversation on Twitter at @FamTravelWriter

-Do you want to plan your own road trip?
-Here’s a few blogs to get you started:
+Now that you know what to pack for a road trip, are you feeling inspired to plan your own trip?
+Here are a few blogs to get you started: